hngx-org/code-companion-ai/README.md

   - The app is specialized in code-related discussions, ensuring a focused learning experience.
   - It only provides responses related to coding, programming languages, and technical topics.
 - Backend Integration:
-  - Utilizes a backend service for user sign-ups, authentication, and access validation.
+  - Utilizes a dart made package for user sign-ups, authentication, and access validation.
   - Ensures user security and access control.
 - Subscription Options:
   - Choose from two subscription plans: